cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 ### Snapshot statistics

 State snapshots are taken every second while the emulator is running and preserve the current state of the emulator in the browser's IndexedDB.
-The snapshot consists of the device RAM and of a representation of the current hardware state.
-In order to reduce the amount of data saved memory is divided into pages of 1k, writes are tracked and only the pages that have been modfied are saved.
+In order to reduce the amount of data saved memory is divided into pages of 1k, and only the pages that have been modfied are saved.

  * **last snapshot**: This is the time at wbich the last snapshot was taken.
  * **snapshot pages**: The number of pages updated in this snapshot.